 Although Better Cotton is grown in Brazil, few Brazilian suppliers and retailers buy it so most of it is exported.
-By working with our biggest spinners and engaging our supply chain, we accelerated uptake significantly in just over three years, allowing Better Cotton grown on our doorstep to be used locally.
-We were the first brand in Brazil to engage our supply chain on the use of Better Cotton and, in 2018, we increased the number of BCI members and Better Cotton Platform users to over 60 companies.
+By working with our biggest spinners and engaging our supply chain, we accelerated uptake signiﬁcantly in just over three years, allowing Better Cotton grown on our doorstep to be used locally.
+We were the ﬁrst brand in Brazil to engage our supply chain on the use of Better Cotton and over the last 2 years, we have increased the number of BCI members and Better Cotton Platform users to over 60 companies.

 Promoting uptake in Mexico

 We have been working with supply chain partners in various regions to help develop our supply chains as they move towards procuring more sustainable cotton.
-For instance, C&A Mexico accelerated its sourcing of cotton as Better Cotton by providing training to suppliers and internal teams during 2018.
+For instance, C&A Mexico accelerated its sourcing of cotton as Better Cotton by providing training to suppliers and internal teams during 2018 and 2019.
 C&A also encouraged spinners in Mexico to become members of BCI.
-We now work with eight spinners in Mexico that have an active BCI membership, including four that either acquired or renewed their membership as a result of efforts by C&A Mexico.
-Over the last 2 years, these efforts have increased the share of cotton sourced as Better Cotton to 47% — nearly half of all cotton sourced by C&A in Mexico.
+We now work with eight spinners in Mexico that have an active BCI membership, including four that either acquired or renewed their membership as a result of eﬀorts by C&A Mexico.
+Over the last 2 years, these efforts have been fundamental to maintaining the share of cotton sourced as Better Cotton at 46% — nearly half of all cotton sourced by C&A in Mexico.

 Helping drive industry-wide change

 By joining the Better Cotton Initiative – along with many mainstream industry partners – we are increasing demand for cotton made in better ways.
-At the end of 2018, retailer and brand member sourcing of Better Cotton accounted for 4% of global cotton consumption.
-In 2018, BCI experienced a historic level of uptake as 93 retailers, such as C&A, and brand members sourced more than one million metric tons of Better Cotton, an increase of 45% over the previous year
+At the end of 2019, retailer and brand member sourcing of Better Cotton accounted for 6% of global cotton consumption.
+In 2019, BCI experienced a historic level of uptake as 150 retailers, including C&A, and brand members sourced more than 1.5 million metric tons of Better Cotton, and Better Cotton production grew 40% over the previous year.